-- (i) Limiting contact to a specific mailbox or one named member of staff - (ii) Placing time limits of telephone conversations and meetings - (iii) Restricting the number of telephone calls that will be taken from the individual each day / week - (iv) Only accepting email or written correspondence from the individual - (v) Only accepting telephone contact through a third party e.g. solicitor / advocate / councillor or friend acting on behalf of the individual - (vi) Offering to facilitate mediation between the complainant / correspondent and the relevant member(s) of staff and / or the Commissioner - (vii) Indicating that no further correspondence will be responded to unless substantially new matters are raised.
-Such information will be read and placed on file but no further action will be taken in response to it - (viii) Requiring any personal contact to take place in the presence of a witness

-- (ix) Deleting any abusive posts, tweets or other communication submitted via social media after being recorded.
-Any further abuse of such forms of communication may result in the individual's social media accounts being blocked. - (x) Blocking the individual's e-mail address so that emails from this address are not received by the OPFCC.
+- (i) Limiting contact to a specific mailbox or one named member of staff - (ii) Placing time limits on telephone conversations and meetings - (iii) Restricting the number of telephone calls or visits that will be taken from the individual each day / week - (iv) Only accepting email or written correspondence from the individual - (v) Only accepting telephone contact through an agreed third party e.g. solicitor / advocate / councillor or friend acting on behalf of the individual - (vi) Offering to facilitate mediation between the complainant / correspondent and the relevant member(s) of staff and / or the Commissioner - (vii) Indicating that no further correspondence will be responded to unless substantially new matters are raised.
+Such information will be read and placed on file but no further action will be taken in response to it - (viii) Requiring any personal contact to take place in the presence of a witness - (ix) Deleting any abusive posts, tweets or other communication submitted via social media after being recorded.
+Any further abuse of such forms of communication may result in the individual's social media accounts being blocked. - (x) Blocking the individual's e-mail address so that emails from this address are not received by the PFCC or their staff.
 This should only be done in extreme cases after all other avenues have been exhausted.

-Where the decision is taken to apply such restrictions, the individual will be written to, detailing the reasons for the decision; what action the OPFCC is taking, and when the decision / restriction(s) will be reviewed.
-This decision will be shared with all staff in the Office, all of whom will be empowered to deal with that individual as determined by the Chief Executive.
+Where the decision is taken to apply such restrictions, the individual will be written to, detailing the reasons for the decision; what action the PFCC's Office is taking, and when the decision / restriction(s) will be reviewed.
+This decision will be shared with all staff in the Office, all of whom will be empowered to deal with that individual as determined by the appropriate Strategic Head.
 The decision may be amended at a later date, and further restrictions applied, if the individual continues to behave in a way which is unacceptable.
+Equally, restrictions will be lifted or eased if behaviour improves.

-Where the behaviour is so extreme that it threatens the immediate safety and welfare of staff and / or their families, or cause the recipient of the behaviour to feel threatened or alarmed, the OPFCC may consider other options, for example reporting the matter to the police or taking legal action.
-Where material, comments or actions are grossly offensive or threatening and may be construed as an offence under the Public Order Act 1986, the Protection from Harassment Act 1997 or the Malicious Communications Act 1998, the OPFCC may involve the police or institute legal proceedings.
-In such cases, the OPFCC may not give the individual prior warning of that action, and reserves the right to share any relevant communication with the police and / or to suspend all contact with the complainant / correspondent whilst legal advice is sought.
+Where the behaviour is so extreme that it threatens the immediate safety and welfare of staff and / or their families, or causes the recipient of the behaviour to feel threatened or alarmed, the PFCC's Office may consider other options, for example reporting the matter to the police or taking legal action.
+Where material, comments or actions are grossly offensive or threatening and may be construed as an offence under the Public Order Act 1986, the Protection from Harassment Act 1997 or the Malicious Communications Act 1998, the PFCC's Office may involve the police or institute legal proceedings.
+In such cases, the PFCC's Office may not give the individual prior warning of that action, and reserves the right to share any relevant communication with the police and / or to suspend all contact with the complainant / correspondent whilst legal advice is sought.